A Path to Enhanced Police-Community Relationships

 • Develop an online platform and outreach campaign.

-Project Co-founders
+Project Co-Creators

 Assistant Chief Tarrick McGuire

-Asst.
-Chief Tarrick McGuire
+Dr. Tarrick McGuire

 Police Chief Shon F. Barnes

-Chief Shon F. Barnes
+Dr. Shon F. Barnes

-Chief Barnes is a nationally recognized leader in crime reduction and community-police relations.
+Dr. Barnes is a nationally recognized leader in crime reduction and community-police relations.

 Dr. Obed Magny